 Costs incurred for:

-well containment, pollution containment and pollution removal equipment, whether used or on standby; or
+well containment, pollution containment and pollution removal equipment that is capable of serving Joint Operations, whether used or on standby; or

 actual costs of control, cleanup and resulting responsibilities of spills, or discharges from permitted outfalls, as deemed appropriate by Operator for prudent operations; or

-environmental assessments, surveys, or testing.
+HSE assessments, surveys, or testing.

 The Operator may be required by Laws to have pollution containment and removal equipment available on standby.
 It may also decide to have additional equipment or resources available, even if not required by Laws.
 Ordinarily, this equipment is not Operator-owned, but rather made available to the Operator through its membership in associations such as Clean Gulf Associates.
 Assessments or fees incurred by the Operator for pollution containment and response organizations are directly chargeable, provided the charge to the Joint Account is based on: